bbbradsmith/binxelview/readme.txt

 Due to signed 32-bit integer limitations of C sharp, files must be less than 2GB in size.
 To inspect extremely large files, you may have to split them first.

-The Twiddle options will rearrange the pixel X and Y within a tile to use a Morton (Z/N) ordering, commonly seen in square textures "twiddled" or "swizzled" for GPU cache coherence.

 Command Line Options and INI Configuration Files